theMcSam/themcsam.github.io/_posts/2024-12-26-HTB-Quack-Quack.md

     Stripped:   No
 ```

-PIE is not enabled on this binary, i guess this is good news for us since we can use static memory addresses hence making the challenge easier.
+PIE (Position Independent Executable) is disabled on this binary, i guess this is good news for us since we can use static memory addresses hence making the challenge easier.
 However, there is a stack canary which might try to stop us from shifting control :joy:.
 Anyways you'll see how can use knowledge of the dark arts to bypass this and shift control.

 ### Decompiling and identifying vulnerabilties
 Now that we know the protections enabled we can go ahead to decompile it to identify possible vulnerabilties and flaws.
 We can spin up Ghidra and begin analysis.